 Naypyidaw Tours, Day Trips, What to Do & See in Naypyidaw

 The capital which is approximately 300km from Mandalay and 400km from Yangon surrounded by 8 townships namely Zeyar Thiri, Pohbba Thiri, Uttara Thiri, Zabu Thiri, Dekina Thiri, Pyinmana, Lewe and Tatkone Townships.
-It’s around 30 minutes to get to Naypyidaw Airport from the capital city, where offers day-to-day flights from Naypyidaw to Yangoon the commercial center, and Mandalay the cultural one.
-Thus, Take Naypyidaw tours is now easier than ever thanks to various flights to tourist attractions such as Bagan, Heho, Sittwe, Myitkyina, Kyaing Tong and many others.
+It’s around 30 minutes to get to Naypyidaw Airport from the capital city, which offers day-to-day flights from Naypyidaw to Yangoon the commercial center, and Mandalay the cultural one.
+Thus, Taking Naypyidaw tours is now easier than ever thanks to various flights to tourist attractions such as Bagan, Heho, Sittwe, Myitkyina, Kyaing Tong, and many others.

-Draw a day during your Myanmar tour program to visit the administrative capital will be great to understand more about this strange country.
+Drawing a day during your Burma tours program to visit the administrative capital will be great to understand more about this strange country.

 The City Hall (Naypyidaw)

 One of the particularly noticeable Land Marks of Naypyidaw is City Hall, where the headquarters of the Naypyidaw Development Committee is established.
 All the missions for the development of this capital are in charge of the headquarters.
 National special events take place under the traditional tune of the National Anthem played by the State Orchestra in Naypyidaw City Hall.
 That indicates Naypyidaw, the administrative City of the Union of Myanmar.